CKegler/ContextLabs/README.md

   - __(optional)__  TabletServer.java .
 I did not implement this object because the initial model only uses a List of names of TabletServers.
 If tabletservers had more characteristics in addition to a name, then a full TabletServer object with the appropriate member variables is warranted.

   - KeyStoreBalancer.java .  is the concrete Factory Pattern implementation of the load balancer.
 It is an extension of the abstract class in Master.java.
-It uses a SortedMap
+The **crucial data structure** for the implmentation of a Load Balancer is a **SortedMap** to maintain the key ordering of tablets based on their minIndex.
+The tablets are essentially ordered in increasing order of their intervals which will not change after their first instantiation.

+  ** The Load Balancing Algorithm for the Load Balancer **

+    The most straight-forward way to implement load balancing in this simulation is to use a round-robin approach.
+Place a Tablet on each available TabletServer; if there are Tablets still remaining, start from the beginning again and place the tablets on the servers.
+It gives equal priority to the loads of all the tablets through the equal distribution of ranges.
+If we wish to extend the load balancing to switch between more than one algorithm, then I would extend the implementation with another directory, such as src/contextlabs/algorithms.
+A design pattern, such as the [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern) , could be implemented as way of separating an algorithm from an object structure on which it operates.

   **The Load Balancaer and Multi-threading Considerations**